Feb 15, 2019

 There is already a lot happening just one month into the new year.
 While Manhattan continues to deal with rising inventory and slow condo sales, there are sweet spots.
 Townhouses seem to be performing better.
 The very top of the luxury market continues to see new records being set.
 Developers still have their sights on raising skyline changing buildings with ever new amenities.

 Brooklyn seems to be gaining more and more of what Manhattan is losing.
-New construction is active, but year over year rentals still seem to be performing well for landlords willing to market their units well and who are being competitive.
+New construction is active, but year over year rentals still seems to be performing well for landlords willing to market their units well and who are being competitive.

 We could quote likely see these diverging trends continue to play out through the year.